Home/Reviews/West Elm

 Veneer Quality and Surface Durability

-Walnut veneer over MDF is a common furniture construction approach and performs adequately under normal conditions.
+Acacia veneer over engineered wood is a common furniture construction approach and performs adequately under normal conditions.
 The veneer thickness on mid-market pieces like this typically runs between 0.6mm and 1.5mm, which is sufficient for normal surface use but thin enough that sanding is not a viable repair option if the surface is scratched.
 Scratches that penetrate the veneer expose the MDF core underneath, which absorbs moisture and can swell or crumble if not sealed.
 Desk pads and blotters extend the veneer's working life significantly; they are a practical investment rather than an optional accessory.

 Frame Stability and Weight Capacity